Senior Academic – Years 7 to 11

 Science

-Science at GCSE level aims to develop pupils’ knowledge and understanding of scientific theories, and their ability to apply that knowledge, analyse and evaluate information in practical and everyday scenarios.
-It gives students good life skills, regardless of the path they follow.
+Science at GCSE level aims to develop pupils’ knowledge and understanding of scientific theories, alongside their ability to apply that knowledge and analyse and evaluate information in both practical and everyday contexts.
+It equips pupils with valuable life skills, regardless of the pathway they choose to follow.

 Year 7 – 8 Curriculum Outline